bwdmonkey/writings/books.md

 - [ ] The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers (Horowitz, Ben)
 - [ ] Zero to One: Notes on Startups, or How to Build the Future (Thiel, Peter & Masters, Blake)
 - [ ] Clean Code: A Handbook of Agile Software Craftsmanship (Martin, Robert)
+- [ ] Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future (Vance, Ashlee)
+- [ ] Too Much and Never Enough: How My Family Created the World's Most Dangerous Man (Trump, Mary L.)

 ### A list of books or audiobooks that I dropped off in the middle.